 MSN POLICY NO. 500-42

 POLICY NAME: Faculty Accessibility

 SUBJECT: Faculty Accessibility

 EFFECTIVE DATE: January 2018

 POLICY HISTORY

-REVIEWED DATE January 2018, January 2019, January 2020, August 20 20, May 2021, May 2022, May 2023
+REVIEWED DATE January 2018, January 2019, January 2020, August 20 20, May 2021, May 2022, May 2023, June 2024

-REVISED DATE January 2020, May 2021
+REVISED DATE January 2020, May 2021, June 2024

 PURPOSE

 To ensure that students have reasonable access to faculty in the online setting.

 In an online setting, office hours are managed somewhat differently than in the face-to-face setting.
 Faculty will arrange office hours in the online setting that may be a specific time when students can access the faculty member either in the chat room of the learning management system (Moodle) or by phone.
 These hours will be posted in their Faculty Profile and in the syllabus for their classes.
-Students may also make appointments to meet with faculty to ensure availability.
+Students may also make virtual appointments via Teams or Zoom to meet with faculty to ensure availability.